-Every fall, winter, and spring, dozens of elementary school children show up at HI Pigeon Point Lighthouse hostel to learn about the area’s coastal ecology and how staying in hostels can open their eyes to a world of travel possibilities as they get older.
+Every fall, winter, and spring for years, dozens of elementary school children have shown up at HI Pigeon Point Lighthouse hostel to learn about the area’s coastal ecology and how staying in hostels can open their eyes to a world of travel possibilities as they get older.
 The children come from all over California, from both public and private schools, as part of their fifth-grade science curricula.

 These groups of children are organized by one of Hostelling International’s longtime partner, Exploring New Horizons Outdoor School (ENH), a nonprofit that has been bringing groups to Pigeon Point since 1984.
 ENH works with school groups of all kinds, but if you’re traveling on your own as a family (or are looking for an educational, family-friendly Northern California escape), your kids can still enjoy some of the same experiences they’ve been bringing to students for decades.
-Check out a few of our favorite educational (and fun) activities for parents and kids near HI Pigeon Point Lighthouse hostel.
+Check out a few of these educational (and fun) activities that make Pigeon Point one of the best family vacation spots in Northern California.

 See the harbor seals